How closely does A Christmas Carol follow the original Charles Dickens novel?

 The f***ing language!

-As you would possibly suspect, within the authentic 1843 novel Scrooge doesn’t ask himself, “how am I supposed to work with all this F***ING NOISE?” – and Jacob Marley (Stephen Graham) doesn’t inform him that “this isn’t a f***ing game.”
+As you may suspect, within the authentic 1843 novel Scrooge doesn’t ask himself, “how am I supposed to work with all this F***ING NOISE?” – and Jacob Marley (Stephen Graham) doesn’t inform him that “this isn’t a f***ing game.”

-There isn’t, in actual fact, a single swear phrase anyplace in A Christmas Carol.
-As a substitute, Charles Dickens’ model of Marley says issues like: “I am here to-night to warn you that you have yet a chance and hope of escaping my fate.
+There isn’t, the truth is, a single swear phrase anyplace in A Christmas Carol.
+As an alternative, Charles Dickens’ model of Marley says issues like: “I am here to-night to warn you that you have yet a chance and hope of escaping my fate.
 A chance and hope of my procuring, Ebenezer.”

-However author Steven Knight, finest identified for his Birmingham-based interwar gang drama Peaky Blinders, has put just a little little bit of Tommy Shelby into A Christmas Carol by giving the dialogue a contemporary replace.
-At occasions this feels anachronistic and awkward, however no less than it’s completely different?
+However author Steven Knight, greatest recognized for his Birmingham-based interwar gang drama Peaky Blinders, has put a little bit little bit of Tommy Shelby into A Christmas Carol by giving the dialogue a contemporary replace.
+At occasions this feels anachronistic and awkward, however at the least it’s completely different?

 A sassier Bob Cratchit